ManticoreGamesInc/platform-documentation/src/api/animations.md

 ## Sockets

-Sockets are different points on a player's character mesh.
-They can be used for attaching objects, controlling a ragdoll effect and more.
+Sockets are different points on an animated and player's character mesh.
+They can be used for attaching objects, and controlling a ragdoll effect for the player's character.

 ![!Sockets Overview](../img/sockets.jpg){: .center loading="lazy" }